It's More To Us, It's Personal

 What You Must Know About Inversion Table Injuries and Teeter Hangups

-• Back injury—spinal cord damage––leading to complete or partial paralysis
+• Spinal cord trauma leading to partial or complete paralysis

-• Facial injuries—scarring, broken noses and broken teeth
+• Facial injuries, such as broken noses and teeth

 • Cervical disc herniation